 The database can be used as a voyage planning tool by providing cautionary information to ship owners and masters concerning security conditions in and near ports and narrow channels around the world.
-ASAMs can also be downloaded as KMZ, Arc shapefiles and/or personal Geodatabase zip files.
+ASAMs can also be downloaded as shapefiles and/or file Geodatabase zip files.